-- (1) The technical expertise and experience of the Qualified Intermediary - (2) The level of protection provided by the Qualified Intermediary's errors and omissions insurance coverage, which protects you against possible mistakes made by the Qualified Intermediary - (3) The level of protection provided by the Qualified Intermediary's fidelity bond coverage, which protects you from potential theft or embezzlement of your 1031 Exchange funds by the Qualified Intermediary - (4) The practice of using Qualified Trust Accounts or Qualified Escrow Accounts to ensure that your 1031 Exchange funds are protected by law as fiduciary funds - (5) The protections provided through licensing, auditing, and regulatory oversight by regulatory authorities
+- The protections provided by being licensed, regulated, and audited, with minimum equity capital requirements through proper regulatory oversight; - (2) The technical expertise and experience of the Qualified Intermediary; - (3) The level of protection provided by the Qualified Intermediary's errors and omissions insurance coverage, which protects you against possible mistakes made by the Qualified Intermediary; - (4) The level of protection provided by the Qualified Intermediary's fidelity bond coverage, which protects you from potential theft or embezzlement of your 1031 Exchange funds by the Qualified Intermediary; and - (5) The practice of using separate, segregated Qualified Trust Accounts or Qualified Escrow Accounts to ensure that your 1031 Exchange funds are protected by law as client trust funds and not corporate funds of the Qualified Intermediary.

 An experienced and professional Qualified Intermediary will understand these concerns and will be happy to discuss these issues with you.
-Prudent Qualified Intermediaries, like Exeter 1031 Exchange Services, LLC, will have already evaluated the applicable risks, addressed the critical issues, and implemented appropriate safeguards to protect your 1031 Exchange funds to ensure the successful completion of your 1031 Exchange transaction.
+Prudent Qualified Intermediaries, like Exeter 1031 Exchange Services, LLC, will have already evaluated the applicable risks, addressed the critical issues, and implemented appropriate safeguards such as regulatory oversight to protect your 1031 Exchange funds to ensure the successful completion of your 1031 Exchange transaction.